Man at N.M. compound was training kids to commit school shootings, court docs say

 The news was first reported by the Associated Press.

-Authorities discovered the compound in Amalia last Friday during a search for a missing three-year-old from Georgia.
+Authorities discovered the compound in Amalia last Friday during a search for Wahhaj's son, a 3-year-old who went missing 8 months ago from Jonesboro, Georgia.
+Wahhaj was the prime suspect.

-Once there, they came across Wahhaj — the father of the missing boy — plus four other adults and 11 hungry kids ranging in age from 1 to 15.
+Once there, they came across Wahhaj plus four other adults and 11 hungry kids ranging in age from 1 to 15.
+But they did not find his son.

-When investigators returned to the property on Monday, they found the remains of a boy.
-A positive identification is still pending, but law enforcement believes that they are Abdul-ghani, Wahhaj's son.
+When investigators returned to the property on Monday, they found remains of a boy.
+A positive identification is still pending, but officials believe they belong to Wahhaj's son, Abdul-ghani.
 The child's fourth birthday was the same day the remains were discovered.

+Wahhaj had multiple firearms, including an assault rifle, the authorities said.
+They also believed there to be a shooting range on the property.

-Wahhaj is accused of leaving Georgia in December with his son.
-The boy's mother told police that Wahhaj wanted to perform an exorcism on him because he thought he was possessed by the devil.
+The conspiracy charge to commit school shootings marks the latest bizarre twist in the case.
+Wahhaj is accused of leaving Georgia in December with Abdul-ghani; the boy's mother told police that Wahhaj wanted to perform an exorcism on him because he thought he was possessed by the devil.
 He took him to a park but never returned, the mother said, according to an extradition warrant.

 Abdul-ghani struggled with seizures and hypoxic-ischemic encephalopathy, a birth defect caused by lack of oxygen and blood flow, and could not walk, the warrant said.